MixPath: A Unified Approach for One-shot Neural Architecture Search: Related work

-\textbf{Mixed Depthwise Convolution.} MixNet proposes a MixConv operator that processes equally-partitioned channels with different depthwise convolutions, which is proved to be effective for image classification.
-Still, MixNet follows MnasNet \cite{tan2018mnasnet} for architectural search that comes with immense cost, which is infeasible in practice.
-AtomNAS \cite{mei2020atomnas} incorporates MixConv with variable channel sizes in its search space.
-To reduce the search cost, it applies the differentiable method DARTS \cite{liu2018darts} to remove dead blocks on the fly.
-Despite its high performance of the resulted models, such fine-grained channel partitions leads to large incongruence which requires specific treatment on mobile end.

-\textbf{Multi-branch Feature Aggregation}.
-To our knowledge, the first multi-branch neural architecture dates back to ResNet \cite{he2016deep} with a skip connection branch for image classification.
-ResNeXt pushes the multi-branch design further \cite{xie2017aggregated}, in which homogeneous convolutions are aggregated by addition.
-Moreover, well known Inception variants \cite{szegedy2015going,ioffe2015batch,szegedy2016rethinking,szegedy2017inception} also advocate such design methodology.

-\textbf{Conditional Batch Normalization.} Batch Normalization (BN) \cite{ioffe2015batch} has greatly facilitated the training of neural networks by normalizing layer inputs to have fixed means and variances.
-In the case of training supernets, a single batch normalization has difficulties to capture dynamic inputs from various heterogenous operations.
-Slimmable neural networks \cite{yu2018slimmable} introduces a shared supernet that can run with switchable channels at four different scales (1$\times$, 0.75$\times$, 0.5$\times$, 0.25$\times$).
-Training such a network suffers from feature inconsistency at different switches, so they apply independent BNs for each switch configuration to encode conditional statistics.

-However, it is impractical because it requires an increased number of BNs when it comes to arbitrary channel widths.
-Their following work US-Nets \cite{yu2019universally} circumvents this issue by using distributed computing.
+\textbf{Conditional batch normalization\quad} Batch Normalization (BN) \cite{ioffe2015batch} has greatly facilitated the training of neural networks by normalizing layer inputs to have fixed means and variances.
+Slimmable neural networks\cite{yu2018slimmable} introduces a shared supernet that can run with switchable channels at four different scales (1$\times$, 0.75$\times$, 0.5$\times$, 0.25$\times$).
+Due to feature inconsistency, independent BNs are applied for each switch configuration to encode conditional statistics.
+However, it is impractical because it requires an increased number of BNs when it has arbitrary channel widths.
+BatchQuant \cite{bai2021batchquant} utilizes BNs to stabilize the mixed-precision supernet training in a single-path MobileNetV3 search space.

-\section{MixPath: A Unified Approach}
+\textbf{Model ranking correlation\quad} It should be emphasized that the ranking ability for the family of two-stage algorithms is of the uttermost importance \cite{bender2018understanding}, whose sole purpose is to evaluate networks.
+To quantitatively analyze their ranking ability, previous works like \cite{Yu2020Evaluating,chu2019fairnas, li2019sgas, zheng2019multinomial} have applied a Kendall tau measure \cite{kendall1938new}.
+To this end, various proxies \cite{tan2018mnasnet,zoph2016neural,zoph2017learning}, explicit or implicit performance predictors \cite{luo2018neural, liu2018progressive} are developed to avoid the intractable evaluation.
+Recent one-shot approaches \cite{bender2018understanding,guo2019single,chu2019fairnas} utilize a supernet where each submodel can be rapidly assessed with inherited weights.
+One-Shot \cite{bender2018understanding} uses dropout (a very sensitive hyper-parameter)to simulate sampling and evaluating submodel using a supernet.
+However, its poor ranking performance prevents it from robustly finding good models \cite{chu2019fairnas}.

+\section{MixPath: a unified approach}